kokospalme/stm8_arduino/README.md

 # Sduino: Small Devices Arduino
 ##
-This is a fork of [akashkapashia's STM8 platform repository](https://github.com/akashkapashia/stm8_arduino) with the integration of [stefaandesmet2003's Wire's slave functionality](https://github.com/stefaandesmet2003/sduino).
+This is a fork of [akashkapashia's STM8 platform repository](https://github.com/akashkapashia/stm8_arduino) with the integration of [stefaandesmet2003's I2C slave functionality](https://github.com/stefaandesmet2003/sduino).

 **Getting started on the STM8 the easy way.**